This post contains affiliate links. Visit our Disclosure page for details.

 15 Packing Tips if You’re Going on Vacation

-Pack a few essentials in your carry-on or personal item if you’re checking luggage.
+Pack a few essentials in your carryon or personal item if you’re checking luggage.
 Don’t assume your luggage will arrive at the same time as you.
-Having toiletries, clean outfit, and electronics in your carryon can help avoid some angst.
+Having toiletries, a clean outfit, and electronics in your carryon can help avoid some angst.

-Test out luggage first hand in a store to determine what’s most comfortable for you.
-Everyone’s needs and body types are unique.
+Test out luggage first-hand in a store to determine what’s most comfortable for you.
+Everyone’s needs and body types are different.
 You can always shop online afterwards for the best deals!
-This is everything you need to know about how to choose a suitcase.
+Here’s everything you need to know about how to choose a suitcase.

-Pack a couple of single use detergent packs if you’re on a trip that’s less than a month and plan to hand wash clothes.
-For longer travels, buy as you go but you can pack a few to get you started.
+Pack a couple single-use detergent packs if you’re on a trip that’s less than a month long and plan to hand wash clothes.
+For longer travels, buy detergent as you go – but pack a few to get you started.

-Plan your clothing options according to what you’ll be doing on your trip and where you will spend the majority of your time.
-If you’re unsure of your exact plans choose items that serve different purposes.
+Plan your clothing options according to what you’ll be doing on your trip and where you’ll spend the majority of your time.
+If you’re unsure of your exact plans, choose items that serve different purposes.

 For warm climates, choose light and airy fabrics that dry easily and will keep you cool.
-Read this guide on the best travel fabrics for more details.
+(Read this guide on the best travel fabrics!)

-Practice walking up and down at least one flight of stairs when packing your suitcase.
+Practice walking up and down at least one flight of stairs with a packed suitcase before your trip.
 Can you do it comfortably?
 If not, you may want to consider removing some items and downsizing toiletries.

-You don’t need as much as you think.
-Lay out all the clothes you intend to take… then put half of them away.
+You don’t need as much stuff as you think.
+Lay out all the clothes you intend to take…then put half of them away.

 Get a refillable fragrance atomizer for your favorite perfume instead of packing the whole bottle.

 Packing carryon is the best way to travel.
-It’s not just to save money on baggage fees.
+It’s not just about saving money on baggage fees.
 It actually makes your entire experience more enjoyable.
-Find out the true benefits.
+Find out the true benefits!

 15 Packing Tips if You’re a Backpacker